-SHUTTER SPEED SCALE On the shutter SPEED RING you will find the same scale of exposure values, from 2 to 18, that is engraved in red on the exposure meter setting ring.
+the cover by pressing and drawing back on the ribbed upper edge.
+In this case read off the exposure value opposite the arrow of the OPEN-COVER INDEX.
+On the shutter SPEED RING you will find the same scale of exposure values, from 2 to 18, that is engraved in red on the exposure meter setting ring.
 Now transfer the exposure value read off the setting ring of the exposure meter to the shutter speed ring.
 To do this, pull the EXPOSURE-VALUE LEVER slightly outward and move it until the pointer is at the appropriate number on the scale of the ring.
 If you cannot move the lever to the desired number because the lever reaches the limits of its travel, turn the shutter speed ring until the appropriate exposure value is available.
 You can set in-between exposure values if the meter setting ring gives an intermediate reading.

-The shutter speed and lens opening (coupled by the exposure-value setting) can now be read opposite the white dot INDEX.
-For example: with an exposure value of 12 the camera may be set for a combination of lens opening f/8 and 1/60 second.
-Suppose this combination is not suitable for your subject because you need a faster shutter speed, such as 1/500 second, for a sports shot.
-In that case, turn the shutter speed ring, from 1/60 to 1/500 second.
+INDEX The shutter speed and lens opening (coupled by the exposure-value setting) can now be read opposite the white dot INDEX.
+For example: with a light value of 12 the camera may be set for a combination of lens opening f/8 and 1/60 second.
+Suppose this combination is not suitable for your subject because you need a faster shutter speed such as 1/500 second for a sports shot.
+In that case, turn the shutter speed ring, from 1/60 to 1/500second.
 This automatically adjusts the lens opening to f/2.8 and thus compensates for the faster shutter speed time.
 On the other hand, if you intend to take a picture which calls for good depth of field, for example, needing a lens opening such as f/16, you must rotate the speed ring in the same manner until the figure 16 on the LENS OPENING SCALE is opposite the white dot index.
 This changes the shutter speed to 1/15 second.
-Such an exposure should, however, only be made from a firm support, for there is risk of camera movement at exposure times of 1/30 second or longer. summary of steps After setting the film index in the ASA window, as described on page 20, - 1.
-Point the exposure meter at the subject. - 2.
-Turn the meter setting ring to make the yellow pointer coincide with the white needle of the meter. - 3.
-Read the exposure value. - 4.
-Set the exposure value on the shutter speed ring by means of the exposure-value lever. - 5.
-If necessary, alter the lens opening-shutter speed combination by simply turning the speed setting ring.
-Make sure the exposure-value lever is not accidentally shifted from the set exposure value.
+Such an exposure should, however, only be made from a firm support, for there is risk of camera movement at exposure times of 1/30second or longer. summary of steps After setting the film index in the ASA window, as described on page 20, 1.
+Point the exposure meter at the subject.

+2. Turn the meter setting ring to make the red pointer coincide with the black needle of the meter.

+3. Read the exposure value.

+4. Set the exposure value on the shutter speed ring by means of the exposure-value lever.
+5. If necessary, alter the lens opening-shutter speed combination by simply turning the speed setting ring.
+Make sure the exposure-value lever is not shifted from the set exposure value.